cubismod/ryanwallace.cloud/docs/map-site-plan.md

   - `RouteLegend` (colors and line badges)
   - `AlertBadge` (severity/status)
 - Keep components client-only only when needed; prefer server components elsewhere.

+## 9a) Shadcn components — Status: Completed

+- Use `src/pages/dashboard.tsx` as a basis for the UI.
+- The left sidebar should include the primary navigation menu:
+  - Home
+  - Map
+  - Track
+  - Alerts

 ---